vivid-arch/laravel-docs/source/docs/foundation/jobs.md

 ```

-Some times you may wish you run a Job if a certain condition is met.
+Sometimes you may wish you run a Job if a certain condition is met.
 Vivid provides 2 support methods which can help you with that.

 + `$this->runIf(boon $condition, string $job, array $args)`
 + `$this->runUnless(boon $condition, string $job, array $args)`